Silantoi33/The-Dorobo-community/README.md

 This short story will discuss how the Ndorobo gather honey in the forest.
 ### Gathering Honey.
 Maasai gather honey for the following reasons;
-- is for preparing brew,
+- for preparing brew,
-- another reason is to be used for medicine whereby the mix honey with herbals,
+- another reason is that they mix it with herbals,
 - another reason is for  batter trading,
 - and lastly they can use it to pay dowry.